top of page

 Wasn't it?

 If only careers advice had existed in the late 1980's!
 I could have thought about music journalism, dj'ing, studio engineer, tour crew, or hundred's of other jobs related to music - but none of those occurred to me and I ploughed a different furrow.
-It has only been more recently, as I start to discuss future thoughts with my teenage children, that I stopped to wonder what might have been?
+It has only been more recently, as I start to discuss their potential futures with my teenage children, that I stopped to wonder what might have been?
 And so, here I am, writing a music website with some of my thoughts and ideas and music facts - hopefully lots of facts....

-Because I love the nerdery of music - getting stuck in under the bonnet of the songs.
-While I have broadened my musical taste considerably over the decades, I have always struggled with the more cheesy genres.
+I love the nerdery of music - getting stuck in under the bonnet (hood) of the songs.
+While I have broadened my musical taste considerably over the decades, I have always struggled with more cheesy genres.
 I love a good hook, catchy melody or chugging riff, but for me, I like to get down to the drum patterns, layered guitars, sliding bass notes.
-With a cheesy song, once you blow away the powder puff (or cheese puff, to keep this analogy going) of the catchy melody, you aren't left with much of substance.
+With a cheesy song, once you blow away the powder puff (or cheese puff, to keep this analogy going) of the catchy melody, you aren't always left with much substance.

 The decades have gone by and the genres have grown; new wave, punk, post-punk, indie rock, Americana, synth pop, folk-rock, and so on.